Stiven-Gjekaj/Knot-Labs/README.md

 - This repo includes a simple static UI that can be hosted via GitHub Pages.
 - We publish `docs/index.html` for Pages; the same UI is also served by the API at `/ui`.
+- The UI has a modern, dark red theme with improved typography, cards, and buttons for a cleaner UX.
+- Responsive layout: panels flow into two columns on wide screens.
+- Compact mode: toggle in the Auth section to reduce spacing (saved in localStorage).
+- Dark mode: default dark red palette with a Dark Mode toggle (switch to light theme); saved in localStorage.
+- Copy curl: one-click "Copy curl" buttons next to key actions to reproduce API calls from the terminal.
+- Toast notifications: success/error toasts appear for key actions alongside the log.
+- Reset UI: quick button to clear UI preferences (compact, API base/key inputs).
 - The UI is static and expects an API base URL:
   - Use the “API Base URL” field at the top of the page, e.g. `http://localhost:8000` or your deployed API host.
   - If left blank, it calls the same origin (works when served by the API at `/ui`).